 The Fender specs for string height are:

+Adjust the low E string and then the high e string to the appropriate heights.
 Now adjust the height of the middle four saddles so that the string height matches the neck radius at the last fret.
 I use a Stewmac string radius tool to adjust the saddle height, as in the picture below.
 For compound radius necks, the radius should be one or two sizes larger than the neck radius at the last fret.
+You can tell when you have the correct radius by plucking the string behind the radius tool, which is pulled upwards against the strings.
+You should not hear the string ‘ring out’, it should be a dull plunking noise.

 Pickup Height

-Depress the strings at the last fret.
-Measure the distance from the bottom of the first and sixth strings to the top of the pole pieces.
+Re-tune the strings.
+Now depress the strings at the last fret.
+Measure the distance from the bottom of the first and sixth strings to the top of the pole pieces on the pickup.
 A good rule of thumb is that the distance should be greatest at the sixth-string neck pickup position, and closest at the first-string bridge pickup position.
 The Fender official specs are below.
+Adjust the pickup height to approximate these values.
+Don’t mess with the string action.

 Final Intonation